kannankvs/md2/Sonic-wiki.md

 # INTRODUCTION

 This document lists the configuration commands schema applied in the SONiC eco system.
-All these commands find relevance in collecting system informatio, analysis and even for trouble shooting.
+All these commands find relevance in collecting system information, analysis and even for trouble shooting.
 All the commands are categorized under relevant topics with corresponding examples.

 # Configuration